What is High-Frequency PCB

 Spacing.
 The closer your traces are to each other, the more susceptible they become to noise and other forms of signal interference.
 By not placing your traces closer than they need to be, you’ll reduce the amount of noise on your board.

-If you want to know more about the price of the high-frequency PCB, please upload your PCB files (Gerber format preferred) and enter your requirements on nextpcb.com/pcb-quote, and we will quote you as quickly as possible.
+If you want to know more about the price of the high-frequency PCB, please leave your message and get ready your PCB files (Gerber format preferred).
+We will connect with you and quote you as quickly as possible.